joaoteixeira88/OI.AI.DataEng.TakeHome/README.md

 - **end-of-file-fixer**: Ensures that the end of each file has exactly one newline.
 - **check-yaml**: Validates that YAML files are properly formatted.
 - **check-merge-conflict**: Checks for unresolved merge conflicts in the code.

+## Developments

+* [x] Use a workflow orchestration tool to build the data pipeline: Flyte.
+* [x] Parameterize the number of frames-per-second to extract and the resolution of the generated images.
+* [x] Provide clear and concise documentation on how to set up and run the service.
+* [x] Use pre-commit hooks and lint the code.
+* [x] Add automated tests and perform data validation.
+* [ ] Deploy the service in Kubernetes. - All the configurations are almost done but is retrieving an error when executing the command `make register`
+* [x] Create a public or private repository and name it OI.AI.DataEng.TakeHome.
+* [x] Ensure the repository includes a comprehensive README file with setup instructions.